Olga Kameneva: Fall from power and execution (1928–1941)

 Kameneva quickly lost her influence after Kamenev and Trotsky's defeat at the Communist Party Congress in December 1927.
-On 27 July 1935, the NKVD (Soviet secret police) Special Board banned her from Moscow and Leningrad for 5 years in connection with the Kremlin Case.
+On 27 July 1935, the NKVD (Soviet secret police) Special Board banned her from Moscow and Leningrad for 5 years in connection with the Kremlin Affair.
 After Lev Kamenev's show trial and execution on 25 August 1936, she was arrested and imprisoned.
 Her younger son, Yuri Lvovich Kamenev, was executed on 30 January 1938 at the age of 17.
 Her older son, Air Force officer Alexander Lvovich Kamenev, was executed on 15 July 1939 at the age of 33.
-Her famous brother Leon was attacked in Mexico City on 20 August 1940 and died the next day.
+Her brother (Leon Trotsky) was attacked in Mexico City on 20 August 1940 and died the next day.

-In 1941, she was in Oryol Prison.
-Olga Kameneva was shot on 11 September 1941 in the Medvedev forest outside Orel together with Christian Rakovsky, Maria Spiridonova and 160 other prominent political prisoners in the Medvedev Forest massacre.
+In 1941, Kameneva was in Oryol Prison.
+She was shot on 11 September in the Medvedev forest outside Orel together with Christian Rakovsky, Maria Spiridonova and 160 other prominent political prisoners in the Medvedev Forest massacre.
 This execution was one of the many NKVD prisoner massacres committed in 1941.

 In popular culture

-Olga Kameneva is the main protagonist in the novel, The Impossible History of Trotsky's Sister by Maree F. Roberts, published in June 2021.
-In the novel Olga is given a second, imagined life in Melbourne, Australia, after World War Two.
+Kameneva is the main protagonist in the novel, The Impossible History of Trotsky's Sister by Maree F. Roberts, published in June 2021.
+In the novel, she is given a second, imagined life in Melbourne, Australia, after World War Two.